jayjah/rest_client/README.md

 # dart_backend_client

-A flutter package to provide a rest interface to dart_backend
+A dart package to provide a rest interface to dart_backend

-    This project is a independent fork of the generated appwrite client library for flutter see for more info: https://github.com/appwrite/sdk-for-flutter